Falcon 9

 The heaviest payloads flown to geostationary transfer orbit (GTO) were Intelsat 35e carrying 6761 kg, and Telstar 19V with 7075 kg.
 The former was launched into an advantageous super-synchronous transfer orbit, while the latter went into a lower-energy GTO, with an apogee well below the geostationary altitude.
+On January 24, 2021, Falcon 9 set a record for the most satellites launched by a single rocket, carrying 143 into orbit.

-Falcon 9 is human-rated for transporting NASA astronauts to the ISS.
-Falcon 9 is certified for the National Security Space Launch program and NASA Launch Services Program as "Category 3", which can launch the most expensive, important, and complex NASA missions.
+Falcon 9 is human-rated for transporting NASA astronauts to the ISS, certified for the National Security Space Launch program and the NASA Launch Services Program lists it as a "Category 3" (Low Risk) launch vehicle allowing it to launch the agency's most expensive, important, and complex missions.

-The first mission launched on 8 October 2012.

-As of January 2021, Falcon 9 had the most launches among U.S. rockets.
-It is the only U.S. rocket certified for transporting humans to the International Space Station.
-It is the only commercial rocket to ever launch humans to orbit.
-On 24 January 2021, Falcon 9 set a record for the most satellites launched by a single rocket, carrying 143 into orbit.
+Several versions of Falcon 9 have been built and flown: v1.0 flew from 2010 to 2013, v1.1 flew from 2013 to 2016, while v1.2 Full Thrust first launched in 2015, encompassing the Block 5 variant, which has been in operation since May 2018.